DataStrategist/linuxRstuff/README.md

 `df -hl | awk '/sda2/{print $2,$5,$4}'`

 The `sudo` and the `/` are important otherwise it'll only give you the space allocation of the current folder.
 I found that some packages really abuse the `/tmp` file, but it's not necessary to use some hardcore tmp cleaner, it's enough to reboot the server.

+Another way is to get yourself to `/` and then type `sudo du -h --max-depth=1` to see the biggest culprits